sbigaret/electre_diviz/README.rst

 <http://diviz.org>`_.
 They implement following concepts taken from the Electre
 family of methods:

-* concordance, concordance with interactions between criteria
+* concordance ('classic', with interactions between criteria, with reinforced preference)

-* discordance, binary discordance (Electre Is)
+* discordance (with pre-veto, counter-veto), binary discordance (Electre Is)

-* credibility (Electre TRI, Electre IV)
+* credibility (Electre TRI, Electre IV, with counter-veto)

 * finding the kernel of a graph (Electre Is)